cwittenberg/leanix/README.md

 # leanix
-Advanced Python based integration with LeanIX.
-I use it with Azure Automation to enable scheduled execution of the code for integration with LeanIX.
+Advanced Python based integration with LeanIX, because you need flexibility.
+- I use it with Azure Automation to enable scheduled execution of the code.
 See azure-automation-jobs folder for the procedural logic invoking any of the modules here.

 ## Simple facade to integrate Python with LeanIX
 See [leanix/leanix.py](./leanix/leanix.py)